How to diagnose problems#

 [Main menu] => [Page: Jobs] => [Tab: Job history]

-job created but not yet running - this happens right after a job is started, when the job is added to the Bacula Director run queue but it is not running yet.
-The job is waiting and has status
+Created but not yet running - This happens right after a job is started, when the job has been added to the Bacula Director run queue but it hasn’t running yet.
+The job is waiting.
+Job status

 C